 Bilateral Economic Relations

-The United States has historically been Venezuela’s largest trading partner.
-Bilateral trade in goods between both countries reached $19 billion in 2018.
-U.S. goods exports to Venezuela totaled $6 billion in 2018.
-U.S. imports from Venezuela totaled $13 billion.
-U.S. exports to Venezuela have included petroleum and refined petroleum products, machinery, organic chemicals, and agricultural products.
+Before the United States suspended diplomatic operations in Venezuela, the United States was Venezuela’s largest trading partner.
+Bilateral trade in goods between both countries reached $3.2 billion in 2019.
+U.S. goods exports to Venezuela totaled $1.2 billion in 2019.
+U.S. imports from Venezuela totaled $1.9 billion.
+U.S. exports to Venezuela have historically included petroleum and refined petroleum products, machinery, organic chemicals, and agricultural products.
 Crude oil dominated U.S. imports from Venezuela, which was one of the top five suppliers of foreign oil to the United States.
-Previously, U.S. foreign direct investment in Venezuela was concentrated largely in the petroleum sector.
+In early 2019, imports of Venezuelan crude oil averaged roughly 500,000 barrels per day, but sanctions imposed by the United States have now cut this to zero.
+Previously, U.S. foreign direct investment in Venezuela was concentrated largely in the petroleum sector, but sanctions, coupled with the poor business environment, have significantly reduced these investment.